herveGuigoz/mercure_client/README.md

 ## The features

-This project use [Dio](https://pub.dev/packages/dio) as HTTP client for making get request and listen fo server side event.
+This project use [Dio](https://pub.dev/packages/dio) as HTTP client for making get request and listen for server side event.

 ### Consuming messages